 Almost 88 percent of online shopping carts are abandoned before a sale is completed.
-Unfortunately, that means your sales figures could be a fraction of what they could be.
+Unfortunately, your sales figures could be a fraction of what they could be.

 Probably, you won’t be able to persuade all of your cart abandoners to complete the checkout process and treble your revenue.
 It’s possible that some buyers never intended to buy in the first place.
 However, it’s worthwhile to make an effort to eliminate as many lingering doubts as possible.

-This post will look at why losing a transaction can sometimes benefit your sales pipeline on Shopify.
+This post will examine why losing a transaction can sometimes benefit your sales pipeline on Shopify.
 You’ll have the best bounce back in no time, from how we can utilize it as a barometer for our success to how it can lead to additional sales!

 You won’t be able to boost your eCommerce conversion rate unless you re-engage this interested shopper.

-Set up retargeting advertisements on search engines and social media to remind shoppers of what they’ve forgotten about.
+Set up retargeting advertisements on search engines and social media to remind shoppers what they’ve forgotten.
 You may be following them after they leave your site, but this is the only method to enhance brand recall and re-engage them to get them to return.

 Your retargeting advertising could provide an additional discount or even suggest products from a related line to these customers.
 But, again, the goal is to keep the shopper interested in your brand before they forget about it or lose interest in the goods they are planning to buy.

 So, how can you prevent this sale from going to your competitor?
 Use back-in-stock notice emails as a solution.
 A case study by Marketing Sherpa revealed that one retailer’s back-in-stock email reminders resulted in a conversion rate of over 22%.
 This is a 22 percent boost in sales that would have otherwise gone to a competitor.
-In addition, there’s a huge number of back-in-stock apps for Shopify to help you.
+In addition, there are many back-in-stock apps for Shopify to help you.

 - Send the consumer an email with information about similar products in stock and a special percentage off coupon to sweeten the deal to buy an alternative product similar to the one out of stock.

-- When the item is restocked, please send an email to the client informing them of the restocking and, of course, don’t forget to give them a discount coupon as a thank you for their patience.
+- When the item is restocked, please email the client informing them of the restocking, and, of course, don’t forget to give them a discount coupon as a thank you for their patience.

 A normal internet retailer attracts various customers, but the most popular is the price-conscious shopper.
 Affluent customers, according to Fashion United, are price-driven and discount-driven.
 According to the poll, 42% of affluent buyers usually shop at bargain stores.
 However, only 27% of respondents said they shopped at full-price stores, and 36% said their discount shopping has increased over time.